 At the date of authorization of this MD&A, certain new standards, and amendments to existing standards have been published by the International Accounting Standards Board ("IASB").
-Information on those expected to be relevant to the Corporation's financial statements is provided below.
+Information on those expected to be relevant to the Corporation's amended and restated financial statements is provided below.